obaldwingeil/Green-House/README.md

 Each flower has three stages, when placed, the ladybug moves the flower to its next stage, if it is full grown, the farmer will harvest it.

 End Screen - Once the farmer has collected a total of ten plants, he will exit the greenhouse and make a bouquet for the player :)

+## How to run

+This game was created in GamemakerStudio2 and can be opened on any computer with that software by users who have accounts with the service.